 - Revenue Guidance for Q4 2023 is $8.5 billion at the midpoint, below analyst estimates of $8.74 billion

 - Free Cash Flow was -$639 million, down from $1 billion in the previous quarter

-- Inventory Days Outstanding: 119, up from 102 previous quarter
+- Inventory Days Outstanding: 159, up from 150 in the previous quarter